 Please note travel between Cape Town and Limpopo is not included, but please speak to your Country Expert who will be able to advise you on your options and costs involved.

-Experience two different but equally amazing locations in South Africa; contribute to the care and education of disadvantaged and orphaned children; meet volunteers from all over the world; climb to the top of Table Mountain; visit the penguin colony in Simon’s Town; experience a unique African bush adventure; mater radio telemetry techniques and learning to track animals in the bush; gain new skills; learning from FGASA qualified South African Guides; experiencing breath-taking views from the Blyde River Canyon in the Drakensberg Mountains and be safe in the knowledge that you are making a sustainable contribution to the conservation of local wildlife and ecosystems for future generations.
+Experience two different but equally amazing locations in South Africa; contribute to the care and education of disadvantaged children; meet volunteers from all over the world; climb to the top of Table Mountain; visit the penguin colony in Simon’s Town; experience a unique African bush adventure; mater radio telemetry techniques and learning to track animals in the bush; gain new skills; learning from FGASA qualified South African Guides; experiencing breath-taking views from the Blyde River Canyon in the Drakensberg Mountains and be safe in the knowledge that you are making a sustainable contribution to the conservation of local wildlife and ecosystems for future generations.

 From Monday to Friday you will travel by minibus from your accommodation to the townships to work with the children.
 Training will be provided on arrival and includes teacher training, lesson planning, a local language lesson and class management.